transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 **The Half-Existent Solution:**

-The transimmanent framework achieves stability-amid-recursion precisely because of its Half-Existent Twisted Liminal Ontoform (TLO) topology.
+The transimmanent framework achieves stability-amid-recursion precisely because of its structural-ontological topology, the Half-Existent Twisted Liminal Ontoform (TLO).
 This is not coincidental but essential to its functioning:

 1. **Balanced Co-Definition**: The recursive equations τ ≡ ¬(—(ɔ)) and ɔ ≡ —(τ) create a stable pattern where each element defines the others without any element achieving primacy.
 Rather than collapsing, they maintain a dynamic equilibrium.